Enstrom Helicopter Corporation: History

 The company produced three models, the F-28, the more aerodynamic 280 and the turbine-engined 480, each with their own variants.
 The F-28 and 280 are powered by Lycoming piston engines similar to those found in general aviation fixed-wing aircraft.

 A hallmark of Enstrom's helicopter designs was the lack of exposed pitch change links for the main rotor, as the mechanisms are contained inside the hollow main rotor shaft, lowering aerodynamic drag.

 Enstrom was contracted by the Venezuelan government in 2014 to supply sixteen training variants of the Enstrom 480 helicopter to the country's armed forces.
 The deal marked the first time Venezuela had purchased a helicopter from a U.S. manufacturer in a decade.
 The deal included spare parts and technical assistance.
 The first of the helicopters were delivered in October 2015.

 Enstrom ranked third in sales of piston helicopters, with 22 machines delivered in 2018 and 16 in 2019.

 In January 2022 the company declared Chapter 7 bankruptcy due to "several financial difficulties".
 Technical support for Enstrom customers ceased on January 19, 2022 and the Menominee factory closed on January 21, 2022.
 At the time of its closure the company had 30 employees.
 A number of companies expressed interest in buying the company's assets and re-opening the business.

 MidTex Aviation intended to purchase Enstrom's assets in March 2022, in a deal approved by the United States Bankruptcy Court for the Western District of Michigan as part of the Chapter 7 liquidation process.
 MidTex planned to manufacture parts for the existing Enstrom fleet and also build new aircraft, through the formation of a new company, Enstrom Aerospace Industries, to be located in the old Enstrom plant at Menominee, Michigan.
 MidTex Aviation's financing was not secured and the purchase failed.

 In May 2022 Surack Enterprises purchased Enstrom with the initial aim of restarting parts production, followed by helicopter production and the development of new products to "improve and update" the Enstrom fleet.
-Company owner, Chuck Surack, also started the largest US on-line retailer of musical instruments and equipment, Sweetwater Sound.
 In December 2022, the company was granted an FAA production certificate, allowing the manufacturing of parts under company quality control.
 The first new-production helicopter, an Enstrom 480B, was flown in January 2023.
+In April 2023 the company announced the sale of two 480Bs to the Zambian Air Force, which will be among the first new production helicopters delivered since the company's sale.